 The Universe Lacks Inherent Justice

-That is absolutely correct.
+That is absolutely correct that terrible things can happen to sincere practitioners.
 Look at the example of all the great monks and nuns and masters of Tibet who were thrown into concentration camps and tortured to death.
 Many of them were great practitioners.
+But that doesn’t mean that we can’t affect what we will experience in the future, but it is not so easy.

 Yesterday, we discussed how we get rid of karmic ripenings.
 There are three stages.
 The first is liberation.
 It is unbelievably advanced.
-It is not just the first moment of the nonconceptual cognition of voidness, when we become aryas.
+It does not happen with just the first moment of the non-conceptual cognition of voidness, when we become aryas.
 We are talking about liberation from samsara.
 Then we have to die from that lifetime to get rid of the next part and then get enlightened to get rid of the whole thing.
 So, just by leading a good life, meditating, and even becoming an arya, we could still get killed in a car accident.

 What about a baby who dies?